synapse-wireless/echo-test-example-futures/README.md

 ## Background

-Many SNAP Connect applications tend to follow a standard format:
+Many SNAPconnect applications tend to follow a standard format:

 1. A SNAP Node has some kind of valuable data that needs to be collected.
 1. Create a callback method to handle collected/polled data from a node.